 Parties clash over claim would-be migrants waiting for Starmer in No 10

-Labour pointed to record small boat crossings of the English Channel in response to Tory claims that would-be migrants were waiting for a change in government before making the trip.
+Labour pointed to record Channel crossings, in response to Tory claims that would-be migrants were waiting for a change in government before making the trip.

 Home Secretary James Cleverly said migrants are “queueing up in Calais” waiting for a Sir Keir Starmer-led Labour government to scrap the Rwanda asylum policy.

-But shadow home secretary Yvette Cooper pointed to record numbers of people crossing so far this year, saying: “Look at the facts, people are not waiting they are arriving.”
+But shadow home secretary Yvette Cooper cited record numbers of people crossing so far this year, saying: “Look at the facts, people are not waiting, they are arriving.”

 The number of migrants arriving in the UK after crossing the Channel has hit a new record for the first six months of a calendar year.

-Home Office figures show the provisional total for the year so far is already 12,901 before June has ended.
+Home Office figures show the provisional total for the year so far is already 12,901, before the end of June.

-Ms Cooper and Mr Cleverly clashed in an LBC debate as the Tories sought to shift the focus away from the row about betting on the General Election date.
+Ms Cooper and Mr Cleverly clashed in an LBC debate as the Tories tried to shift the focus away from the row about betting on the General Election date.

+The Home Secretary said migrants and people-smuggling gangs were paying close attention to the UK’s domestic political battles and were aware Labour’s plans to scrap the Rwanda scheme, which is intended to send some asylum seekers who arrive on small boats to the east African country with no prospect of return.

+Asked by host Nick Ferrari if “voters are really meant to believe that people living in camps and on sand dunes are looking at the polling of the next general election in the United Kingdom”, Mr Cleverly told the radio show: “They absolutely do.”

 The best videos delivered daily